HasnatAnwar/seead/README.md

-# An Ads Managmen tool
+# An Ads Managment tool
 ## See Ad

 In this app we used python Django framework with third party